srlausten/digit-classification/README.md

 300 images labeled 5

 The full dataset consists of 5,000 images, all sourced from the MNIST training split.
 The model is trained using CPU only, with evaluation on a held-out 20% test split.
-A sample image is included below:
 <p align="center"> <img src="assets/mnist.png" width="400"/> </p>

 ---